Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 They can be!
 Smoothies can be a great way to incorporate more whole foods into your diet and pack a lot of nutrition into a meal or snack, but it depends on how they’re made.

-This combination can rapidly increase your blood sugar levels and lead to insulin spikes as well…which is only going to leave you craving carbs, feeling hungry, and make weight loss more difficult (if that’s your goal).
+This combination can rapidly increase your blood sugar levels and lead to insulin spikes as well…which is only going to leave you craving carbs, feeling hungry, and ultimately make your PCOS symptoms worse.

 A balanced smoothie for PCOS is one that has protein, high fiber carbohydrates, and fat.
-The combination of these three macronutrients ensures that your blood sugar level rises and falls slowly giving you a nice blood sugar curve without any insulin spikes.
+This macronutrient combo ensures that your blood sugar level rises and falls slowly giving you a nice blood sugar curve without any insulin spikes.
 The great thing about having balanced blood sugar levels is that you’ll feel full and satisfied for longer periods of time.

 How To Make A PCOS Friendly Smoothie